jromang/picochess/docs/usage.rst

 * First button shows the last move
 * Second button toggles between showing the position value (or "book") and the best/ponder (or book move)
 * Third button will
     - in **Game mode** switch sides and the computer will make next move (your turn) or stop the search and play out the best move (computer turn).
-When its your turn but you havent done the displayed computer move from display, it will calculate an alternative move (first trying to play a book move if possible).
-If no moves left, it starts at beginning again (all legal moves)
+When its your turn but you havent done the displayed computer move, it will calculate an alternative move (first trying to play a book move if possible).
+If no moves left, it starts at beginning again
     - in **Observe/Remote mode** halt/start the clock
     - in **Analysis/Kibitz mode** no function.
 An error message is displayed
 * The fourth will toggle between the playing modes (Game, Analysis, Kibitz, Observe, Remote)